The year 2015-16 was significant in INGA Health Foundation’s existence.

 The Foundation plans to tie up with like-minded institutions to reach Asha centres, empowering INGA Health Foundation to reach remote rural pockets.
 INGA Health also seeks global accreditations (ISO certification) to enhance process consistency that reinforces our reputation as a processdriven organisation.
 It is enlarging the fraternity of doctors in the field of cleft and craniofacial surgeries, empowering it to reach more patients.
 It is extending its footprint to Northern India, North Eastern India and Tamil Nadu.

 We believe that given our momentum, we will train more doctors and surgeons, empower children to lead healthy lives and make the world a hopeful and better place.

 Collaboration with Operation Smile

 Operation Smile, an international children’s medical charity, provides free life-changing surgeries for children with cleft lips, cleft palates and facial deformities.
 Operation Smile has helped more than 300,000 people receive lifechanging surgical and dental care.

 The collaboration will focus on training (surgical and non-surgical) for surgeons in Bangalore, Srinagar and Mumbai.
 A detailed curriculum will grow the medical fraternity in the cleft and craniofacial surgery spaces.

 The collaboration will empower INGA Health Foundation to establish a global platform that provides free services in this area of facial deformity on the one hand and attract like-minded global doctors towards its cause on the other.

 Tie-up with MGM Hospital

 The INGA Health Foundation vision is to commission a comprehensive surgical centre in each Indian state to treat deserving children free and emerge as a centre of first recall.
-INGA Health Foundation forged longstanding arrangements with 3 hospitals across 3 states (Karnataka, Maharashtra and J&K).
+INGA Health Foundation forged longstanding arrangements with 4 hospitals across 3 states and 1 union territory (Karnataka, Maharashtra, West Bengal and J&K).